 Microsoft has a recommended theoretical Windows 10 deployment ring setup, which I have outlined below:

-- Windows Insider Preview (prio to the release of the new Semi-Annual Channel version): As soon as Microsoft releases a new version into the Windows Insider Preview, a few designated, tech-savvy Windows 10 migration project team resources will upgrade to the latest version to evaluate any new functionality.
+- Windows Insider Preview (prior to the release of the new Semi-Annual Channel version): As soon as Microsoft releases a new version into the Windows Insider Preview, a few designated, tech-savvy Windows 10 migration project team resources will upgrade to the latest version to evaluate any new functionality.

 - IT Pilot Ring (Semi-Annual Channel release + 0 weeks): Twice a year, in March and September, Microsoft will release new versions into the Semi-Annual Channel.
 This version was initially known as the Current Branch, which was followed 4 months later by the enterprise-ready Current Branch for Business release.
-However, Microsoft does not make this distiction anymore.
-This version is the final version and include the new functionality of the previously released Windows Insider Preview.
+However, Microsoft does not make this distinction anymore.
+This version is the final version and includes the new functionality of the previously released Windows Insider Preview.
 Most organizations will have a small group of IT pros test drive this version before rolling it out further.

 - Business User Pilot Ring (Semi-Annual Channel release + approx. 4 weeks): About four weeks after the new version release, Microsoft recommends that you onboard a small group of tech-savvy business users to broaden your testing into your business user base.
 This concludes your pilot rollout phase.